Plug-In Solar Legislation Roundup: What's Moving in 2026 | PlugInSolarUS

 ✅ Enacted: Utah — HB 340 (2025)

-Utah is the only U.S. state to have explicitly legalized plug-in solar.
+Utah was the first U.S. state to explicitly legalize plug-in solar.
+As of May 2026, five states have enacted laws (Utah, Maine, Virginia, Colorado, Maryland).
 House Bill 340, signed by Governor Spencer Cox in March 2025, exempts plug-in solar systems under 1,200W from utility interconnection permits and allows self-installation without a licensed electrician.
 The bill passed both chambers unanimously.
 Inverters must be certified to UL 1741 (anti-islanding per IEEE 1547).
 Utah's law is the national blueprint — every subsequent state bill has referenced it.

 ✅ Enacted: Maine — LD 1730 (April 6, 2026)